-- Net Metering: Make sure you speak with your Mill Valley utility company about signing a net metering contract.
-This will allow you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Make sure you speak to your Mill Valley utility company about signing a net metering contract.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit will apply to you, get in touch with your local Mill Valley solar installation expert.
+Your local Mill Valley solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives